dinkwiz/dinkwiz.github.io/_posts/2020-07-14-Jekyll-Easy-Way.md

 #### Method 1: Single Page Site through GitHub

 **1. Create a GitHub Repository**

     Once you have a GitHub account, create a new repository.
 A repository is just GitHub's name for a folder.
 Name the repository using your GitHub Username in the following format:

     > *username*.github.io

     All the other settings can remain as the default.

-2. Once created, you will be redirected to your empty repository.
+    Once created, you will be redirected to your empty repository.

+**2. Edit the Repository Settings.**

-3. Go to Settings and scroll down until you get to the GitHub Pages section.
+    Go to Settings and scroll down until you get to the GitHub Pages section.

-4. Select a theme from the options available.
+    Select a theme from the options available.
     Your site will now be available at [*username*.github.io].
     Content for your site can be edited within the index.html file.

 #### Method 2: Using a Jekyll Theme.